Krutikaipar/Krutikaipar/README.md

 - 👋 Hi, I’m @Krutikaipar
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning in Second Year of Engineering in Informaton Technology
+- 🌱 I’m currently learning in Third Year of Engineering in Informaton Technology
 - 💞️ I’m looking to collaborate on mini projects in my respective field
 -    Wants to give my Ideas a new stage with Coding